Content Marketing And SEO: How To Use Keywords Correctly

-When you already have a prepared list of keywords, the next step is to get a clue how to use them efficiently.
-Because correct optimization of articles hinges on that.
+When you already have a prepared list of keywords, the next step is to get a clue on how to use them efficiently.
+Because the correct optimization of articles hinges on that.
 So here are the best places to put your keywords:

 - Meta tags.
 It concerns <title> and <description> tags that should be written for every single page on your website.
 There is also a <keyword> tags but there is no need to write it since search engines will not only miss them out but degrade you for them.

 - Titles and subtitles.
 You should clearly understand that titles and subtitles should be tagged <h1> and <h2> accordingly.
-Otherwise, search engines will take them as a simple text.
+Otherwise, search engines will take them as simple text.
 Do not overlook this essential part when optimizing your articles.